apache/pekko-platform-guide/CONTRIBUTING.md

 The theme sources are in a Lightbend-private project at https://github.com/lightbend/antora-supplemental-ui-lightbend-theme

-## Contributing to the Akka Documentation
+## Contributing to the Apache Pekko Documentation

 Detailed information about working with the documentation is provided in the [docs-source](docs-source/README.adoc) folder.

 ## Building the Documentation

-This part of the Akka documentation is built using [Antora](https://docs.antora.org/antora/2.3/), from asciidoc sources.
+This part of the Apache Pekko documentation is built using [Antora](https://docs.antora.org/antora/2.3/), from asciidoc sources.
 The building process is managed by `make` using the [makefile](./Makefile) script.